 Though there is scope for improvement in integration between website video content and YouTube, you will not find it difficult to get more information on topics of interest that will enable you to avoid losing your money in opening your account and trading in CFDs with this provider.
 Dozens of Forex and CFD account trading ideas and opportunities are elaborated in fine details, and market approaches are listed on the trading platform.
 Information required is scanned and filtered and includes the broker’s calculation of fair value against current prices.

 The team of analysts at City Index provides daily analysis integrated into the flagship platform of City Index.
 There is also a continuous stream of critical financial inputs from Reuters.
 If you want to receive trading ideas straight to your phone on the go to prevent losing your money, you can refer to an economic calendar powered by FxStreet and receive SMS notifications.
+You can also visit our best forex brokers list, where we have covered brokers suitable for every trader.

 The City Index review defines the platform as an ideal base for both beginners and professional traders.
 If you want to open a trading account and sufficiently acquire the required skill sets to avoid losing your money, City Index should be your first pit stop.
 The site provides superior research and analysis of prevailing market conditions and offers an overview of competitively-priced trading markets.
 When you open a trading account, you get the benefit of the GAIN connection as well.
 It is a potent combination where you get the advantage of GAIN’s standing and trust in the market and the four decades of Capital Index experience.